Peace Corps: 2000–present

-Peace Corps activities were suspended and all volunteers worldwide were evacuated on March 15, 2020, due to the COVID-19 pandemic.
+In June 2020, the Peace Corps ended its programs in China.

 Application and volunteer process

 The application for the Peace Corps takes up to one hour, unless one talks to a recruiter.
-The applicant must be at least 18 years old and a U.S. citizen and, according to a 2018 document, they should apply 6 to 9 months before they want to leave.
+The applicant must be at least 18 years old and a U.S. citizen and, according to a 2018 document, is advised to apply six to nine months before they want to leave.
 They must go through an interview.

 Applicants can apply to only one placement every year.
-Placements can be sorted through the Peace Corps six project sectors: Agriculture, Environment, Community Economic Development, Health, Education, and Youth in Development.
+Placements can be sorted through the Peace Corps’ six project sectors: Agriculture, Environment, Community Economic Development, Health, Education, and Youth in Development.
 Applicants may also narrow down their application of choice by country they want to serve in various regions of the world.

-Peace Corps volunteers are expected to serve for 2 years in the foreign country, with 3 months of training before swearing in to service.
-This occurs in country with host country national trainers in language and assignment skills.
+Peace Corps volunteers are expected to serve for two years in the foreign country, with three months of training before swearing in to service.
+This occurs in-country with host country national trainers in language and assignment skills.

 Prior to 2014, the application process took about a year.

+There is no maximum age limit to joining the Peace Corps.
+Married couples may join but cannot have any "dependent children".
+Most positions require a volunteer to have at least a bachelor's degree but this can vary depending on the field one is volunteering in.
+Volunteers in the Peace Corps do not receive wages but transportation costs are paid for and a stipend is given for "basic expenses".
+Anyone who has worked for the CIA is ineligible, however prospective volunteers who have worked in other intelligence services can serve ten years after being employed in intelligence.
+All volunteers must provide their medical information.